devops329/devops/instruction/chaosTesting/chaosTesting.md

 - **Janitor Monkey**: Identifies and removes unused or wasted resources to keep the environment clean.
 - **Security Monkey**: Scans for security vulnerabilities or misconfigurations and terminates non-compliant instances.
 - **10-18 Monkey**: (Named for L-10-N and I-18-N) Detects configuration and usability issues related to localization and internationalization.
-- **Chaos Gorilla**: Simulates an entire Amazon Availability Zone outage to test regional failover.
+- **Chaos Gorilla**: Simulates an entire Amazon Availability Zone outage to test zone failover.
+- **Chaos Kong**: Simulates an entire AWS Region to test regional failover.
 ## What about you?

 Even if you don't immediately inject chaos into your production systems, the mental exercise of identifying single points of failure is invaluable.
 As Lee S. Jensen noted in 2012: